 There’s also a lack of connection and disrespect that brews in the background.
 Instead of you, the parent overseeing your child’s behavior, you have anointed a tiny elf thing to do the overseeing of bad behavior.
 This creates a rift in the relationship and promotes a disrespect from child to parent.

 Chucky, the infamously notorious villain doll of the 1990’s was part of the zeitgeist of trust/mistrust and lack of autonomy.
 Chucky is different from the Elf because his intention is to murder, and the Elf is to get the child the gift but bear with me while I make the correlation.
 The horror movies were based on a doll who looked like a “cute kid” and took on the soul of a murderer who tried to inhabit another human.
 The doll was more powerful than the entire family and even got married at some point!
 There was nothing that the child could do to destroy this doll.
 The wonderful and not so wonderful thing about anxiety is that is based on imagination, the “what if’s” that life has to offer.
 So, by telling your child that this Elf has these magical powers, who’s to say that your child’s imagination won’t travel to this type of plot especially when he feels like he has let people down for not following through on good behavior and feels the need to be punished?

 I understand you, parents.
-We want well behaved kids.
+We want well behaved kids for a well behaved holiday season.
 But this is bigger than just the Elf.
 This is about reward charts, behavior plans, threats to take away our kid’s most prized possessions.
 There are other ways to have well-behaved kids.
 Call me to schedule an appointment so we can find what works for your family.
 I can be reached at 786-383-4942.